 - High blood pressure.
 Untreated or poorly treated high blood pressure is a major cause of CKD.
 However, CKD can also cause high blood pressure, as the kidney has a role in blood pressure regulation.
 About nine out of ten people with CKD stages 3-5 have high blood pressure.

 - Ageing kidneys.
 There appears to be an age-related decline in kidney function.
 About half of people aged 75 or more have some degree of CKD.
-In most of these cases, the CKD does not progress beyond the moderate stage unless other problems of the kidney develop, such as diabetic kidney disease.
+In most of these cases, the CKD does not progress beyond the moderate stage unless other problems of the kidney, such as diabetic kidney disease, develop.

-Other less common conditions that can cause CKD include:
+Other less common conditions that can cause chronic kidney disease include:

 - Narrowing of the artery taking blood to the kidney (renal artery stenosis)